gicentre/elm-vegalite/docs/changeNotes.md

 - `axNumsExpr` / `axcoNumsExpr` for providing expressions that evaluate to a list of numeric axis (dash) properties or configuration (VL5.0).

-- `axStrExpr` for providing expressions that evaluate to string axis properties (VL5.0).
+- `axStrExpr` / `axcoNumsExpr` for providing expressions that evaluate to string axis properties or configuration (VL5.0).

 - `axBooExpr` / `axcoBooExpr` for providing expressions that evaluate to Boolean axis properties (VL5.0).